 How can ChurchSuite help you with GDPR compliance?

-The remainder of this article outlines some of the changes we've introduced to the platform to help churches in their compliance as they use ChurchSuite.
+The remainder of this article summarises some of the key GDPR features we've introduced to the platform to help churches in their compliance as they use ChurchSuite.
 Not in any particular order...

 - We now log all My ChurchSuite password reset requests against the Address Book contact, and we log all user password reset request against the User's profile.